wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 - **Embrace Lifelong Pretraining** The world is too complex to rely solely on our initial schooling.
 We must continuously engage in broad learning to update our foundational models.
 Read widely, explore new domains, and stay curious.
 This builds the robust base needed to adapt to any future "fine-tuning" task.
 - **Output, don’t just read/watch/listen (encode).** An encoder by itself is not enough.
 We can consume endless information (pretraining), but true understanding comes from generating output.
 This is the core of the Feynman Technique: to truly learn something, try to teach it to someone else.
 Writing, speaking, and creating are how we distill knowledge and expose the gaps in our thinking.
-- **Finetune intentionally.** Don’t just let work or culture shape you passively.
-Choose environments that reinforce what you want to become.
+- **Finetune intentionally.** Don’t just let work or culture shape us passively.
+Choose environments that reinforce what we want to become.
 Learn from the greatest.
-- **Be conscious of your reward model.** Don't let the world's default reward functions dictate your behavior.
-Consciously define your long-term goals and create immediate, tangible rewards for the actions that lead to them.
-Align your habits with your identity to make positive behaviors feel natural and effortless.
+- **Be conscious of our reward model.** Don't let the world's default reward functions dictate our behavior.
+Consciously define our long-term goals and create immediate, tangible rewards for the actions that lead to them.
+Align our habits with our identity to make positive behaviors feel natural and effortless.
-- **Learn continually and on-demand.** Shift your mindset from a "learn-then-do" model to a "learn-while-doing" one.
-Treat every task as an opportunity to update your skills.
-When you encounter a problem, dive deep into the necessary knowledge right then and there.
-This makes learning relevant and immediately applicable, effectively updating your mental model in real-time.
+- **Learn continually and on-demand.** Shift our mindset from a "learn-then-do" model to a "learn-while-doing" one.
+Treat every task as an opportunity to update our skills.
+When we encounter a problem, dive deep into the necessary knowledge right then and there.
+This makes learning relevant and immediately applicable, effectively updating our mental model in real-time.
+- **Think before talk.** Add a deliberate pause between stimulus and response.
+Take one breath, silently outline our point (goal → key claim → 1–2 supports → close), then speak.
+This tiny buffer reduces knee-jerk replies, improves signal-to-noise, and makes our “outputs” crisper—very much in the spirit of [the talk](https://www.youtube.com/watch?v=M2ZtBQI2-GY&t=29s) with Sergey Brin, co-founder of Google, and Demis Hassabis, co-founder of DeepMind.
+- **Plan before act.** Before acting, do a quick plan-and-execute loop: define the objective, break it into steps, note dependencies, set a stopping criterion (“what proves this step is done?”), then run the steps and reflect.
+If we hit ambiguity, re-plan.
+This mirrors agent patterns (ReAct etc.): *Plan → Act → Observe → Reflect → Re-plan*.
+It keeps us shipping while staying intentional.
+- **Notes as our personal RAG.** Treat our notes as an external memory we can “retrieve” from: capture atomic snippets (one idea per note), tag them well, link related ideas, and write short summaries after we learn something.
+When solving a problem, *retrieve* relevant notes first, then *generate* our answer.
+This dramatically cuts relearning time and improves the quality of our “outputs.”

 These ideas aren't just theoretical for me.
-They've inspired me to build tools to help put them into practice, starting with an app I'm developing called 'Human Pretraining' and I'm excited to share it with you soon.
+They've inspired me to build tools to help put them into practice, starting with an app I'm developing called 'Human Pretraining' and I'm excited to share soon.